Sets the standard for mid-sized SUVs – but at a price

 There’s a raft of electronic safety equipment including adaptive cruise control, emergency city braking and LED lights front and rear.

-You can also upscale the standard S, SE, SE Navigation, SEL and R-Line trims’ equipment rosters with a plethora of options including a panoramic glass roof, an adaptive digital instrument display and a high-quality Dynaudio infotainment system.
+You can also upscale the standard S, SE, SE Navigation, SEL and R-Line trims’ equipment rosters with a plethora of options including a panoramic glass roof, an adaptive digital instrument display and a high-quality Dynaudio stereo system.

 Volkswagen’s also further honed its Active Control system allowing you to tailor your on-road driving for suppleness (Comfort) or firmness (Sport) depending on your personal tastes, as well as Snow and Off-Road modes when conditions are more challenging.

 The Parkers Verdict